tahoe-lafs/magic-folder/docs/development.rst

 Changes should only be accepted if all of these mechanical checks pass *or* if there are failures which are certainly unrelated to the changes and for which tickets have been filed.

-.. _merged into the master branch:
+.. _merged into the main branch:

 Merging Changes
 ---------------

-Use the GitHub merge button to merge changes to master.
+Use the GitHub merge button to merge changes to main.
 Merge changes if they pass the mechanical continuous integration checks and the softer reviewer guidelines above.

 .. _the style guidelines from the Twisted project: https://twistedmatrix.com/trac/wiki/ReviewProcess#Newsfiles